 Sous chef Alyce O’Neill (Culinary Arts ’16)

-The plates may be small, but they're big on variety.
 Choose from charcuterie featuring local products and preserves, housemade sourdough, pork belly, flatbreads, even good old mac and cheese.
 Call after noon to pick up orders later that day.
 Wine and beer are available too.